 What Do We Do with the cremated remains?

 As you can see from all the information above, cremation gives a family many options.
 Each family is unique.
-Mike will listen to you and work with you to plan a service that meets both your emotional and financial needs.
+Our staff will listen to you and work with you to plan a service that meets both your emotional and financial needs.

 Some material provided by: